 Located in Morocco, the Atlas Mountains is the highest mountain range in North Africa.
 There are many ways to get to the Atlas Mountains, but the closest airport is Ouarzazate.
 The train lines in Casablanca and Marrakesh are also other ways to go, but it’s best to get on a tour package for a stress-free visit.

 There are many hikes in the Atlas Mountains, including the Toubkal Circuit, where you will see the local mountain life.
-This is also Morocco’s highest peak and is best visited with an experienced guide.
+This is also Morocco’s highest peak and is best visited by an experienced guide.

-Impressive Natural wonders in Africa – Tanzania
+Impressive natural wonders in Africa – Tanzania

 Mount Kilimanjaro, Tanzania